 For easy printing, download the Federal Efforts to Address Climate Change Issue Brief.

 Public power utilities recognize the threat climate change poses.
 They are reducing their GHG emissions through a variety of means, including increased use of renewable energy resources, development of new nuclear power, addition of distributed energy resources and storage, and adoption of energy efficiency programs.
-Between 2005 and 2017, public power utilities reduced their CO2 emissions by 33 percent.
-Should Congress decide to do more to address climate change, Congress could focus on energy policies that reduce GHG emissions while keeping electricity affordable and reliable.
+Many are also actively working in their communities to promote the electrification of the transportation sector, including deploying charging infrastructure, offering rebates for electric vehicles, and developing special rate structures to incent off-peak charging.
+The American Public Power Association (APPA) supports congressional action to address climate change on an economy-wide basis.
+Climate legislation must set clear targets and provide maximum flexibility to covered entities.
+It must also be crafted in a manner that allows the electric sector to reduce CO2 emissions while maintaining a reliable grid and affordable retail rates.

 In 2007, the U.S. Supreme Court issued its decision in Massachusetts v.
 Environmental Protection Agency.
 In that case, the court held that EPA has the authority to regulate tailpipe emissions of GHGs under the CAA because GHGs are pollutants that potentially “endanger” public health and welfare.
 The court remanded the case back to the agency to either issue an endangerment finding for GHGs or provide a basis for not issuing an endangerment finding.1 On remand, EPA issued an endangerment finding in December 2009, which states that GHGs from motor vehicles do endanger public health and welfare.
 The following year, the agency entered into a judicial settlement where it agreed to promulgate New Source Performance Standards (NSPS) for two existing source categories—power plants and refineries.